Category Archives: Whisky

 Due to a growing export trade, particularly to the United States, Hiram Walker struggled to procure sufficient grain whisky for blending purposes.
 As a result, the company opened the largest distillery in Europe at Dumbarton in 1938.
 The £450,000 investment produced three million imperial gallons of whisky each year, mostly grain whisky, from a nine-acre site.

-90 percent of Hiram Walker Gooderham & Worts sales were to the United States by 1939.
+90 percent of Hiram Walker Gooderham & Worts production was exported to the United States by 1939.
 Hiram Walker Gooderham & Worts was the fourth largest distiller in the world by 1946.

 Thomas Scott expands the business